sjkirwan/power-outage/README.md

   frameborder="0"
 ></iframe>

+One factor that I thought might be indicative of a major poweroutage is the price of electricty.
+Thinking higher prices might mean power companies are trying to encorage less use.
+While there doesnt seem to be a major correlation between these two when teh regulatd varible is added you can see clearly that unregulated states have higher electricty prices!!

 # Interesting Aggregates

 |   Central |   East North Central |   Northeast |   Northwest |   South |   Southeast |   Southwest |   West |   West North Central |\n|----------:|---------------------:|------------:|------------:|--------:|------------:|------------:|-------:|---------------------:|\n|         2 |                    1 |           9 |           1 |       1 |           1 |         nan |      1 |                  nan |\n|         5 |                    3 |           2 |           2 |       5 |           5 |           4 |      1 |                    5 |

-Here you can see a pibvot tbale of where dereguated states are located.
+Here you can see a pivot tbale of where dereguated states are located.
 You can see that theyre consentrated in the northeast.

 ## Assessment of Missingness